Accessing and using Lync Online reports

 To access the Lync Online reports, log on to the Office 365 administrator portal (https://portal.office.com/admin/default.aspx) using your Lync Online user account and password.
 The account you use to log on must be assigned either the Global administrator or the Password administrator user role in order to view the reports.
 To verify whether an account has been assigned one of these roles, do the following:

 In the Office 365 Admin center, click USERS and then click Active users.

 Click the display name of the account to be checked.

-On the account properties page, click Settings.
+On the account properties page, click settings.

 After you have logged on, click the reports heading found on the portal home page:

 Note that the range of dates displayed in the Lync Online reports are configured by the report itself and cannot be modified.
-For example, suppose the current date is June 21, 2013 and you would like to review the data for the April 6, 2013.
-There is no way to configure the reports to review that data: in the daily view, you can only see the preceding 7 days, meaning that you will not be able to see data for April 6, 2013.
-If you need to review data that falls outside the date ranges imposed by the reports, you can use the Lync Online reporting cmdlets instead.
-Administrators with a development background can also take advantage of the REST (Representational State Transfer) web service in order to programmatically access the Lync Online reporting data.
+For example, suppose the current date is August 26, 2015 and you would like to review the active user data for January 13, 2014.
+There is no way to configure the reports to display that information for that date; that’s because the data is older than the maximum 90-day reporting interval.
+If you need to view data that falls outside the date ranges imposed by the reports, you can use the OData feature included in Microsoft Excel to retrieve data that is might not be available in the Admin center reports.

-Periodically copying and pasting data from the reports also provides a way for you to maintain your own database Lync Online activity.
-As noted previously, if today’s date is March 20, 2014 then there is no way to use the admin center to view daily activity for January 6, 2014; that’s because the January 6th data is too old to appear in the report.
+Periodically copying and pasting data from the reports also provides a way for you to maintain your own database of Lync Online activity.
+As noted previously, if today’s date is August 20, 2014 there is no way to use the Admin center to view daily activity for January 6, 2014; that’s because the January 6th data is too old to appear in the report.
 If you are comfortable using Windows PowerShell then that information can be retrieved by using the Lync Online reporting cmdlets.
 Alternatively, by periodically copying data to a spreadsheet or database you can make it very easy to look up statistics for any given date.|